zentyal/zentyal/docs/en/user/qos.rst

 .. [#] Linux Advanced Routing & Traffic Control http://lartc.org

 In order to perform traffic shaping, it is required to have, at least, an internal network interface and an external one.
-You need, at least, one configured *gateway*.
-And you have also to set your bandwith information in `Traffic Shaping --> Interface Rates`.
+You need, at least, one configured *gateway* as well.
+And you have also to set your bandwidth information in :menuselection:`Traffic Shaping --> Interface Rates`.
 Set the upload and download rate that provide the router that is connected to every external interface.
 The shaping rules are specific for each interface and they may be selected for those external network interfaces with assigned upload rate and all internal ones.

+..
+FIXME: New shot with interface rates page

 If the external network interface is shaped, then you are limiting eBox output traffic to the Internet.
 If, however, you shape an internal network interface, then the eBox output to internal networks is limited.
-The maximum output and input rates are given by the configuration in `Traffic Shaping --> Interface Rates`.
+The maximum output and input rates are given by the configuration in :menuselection:`Traffic Shaping --> Interface Rates`.
 As it can be seen, shaping input traffic is not possible directly, that is because input traffic is not predictable nor controllable in almost any way.
-There are specific techniques from various protocols to handle the incoming traffic, for instance TCP by artificially adjusting the TCP window size as well as controlling the rate of acknowledgements (ACK) being returned to the sender.
+There are specific techniques from various protocols to handle the incoming traffic, for instance, TCP by artificially adjusting the window size as well as controlling the rate of acknowledgements (ACK) segments being returned to the sender.

 Each network interface has a rule table to give :guilabel:`priority` (0: highest priority, 7: lowest priority),